agent5905/Borderlands-Weapon-DPS-Calculator-JavaScript/README.md

 # Borderlands-Weapon-DPS-Calculator-JavaScript-Edition
-Borderlands Weapon DPS Calculator - JavaScript Edition
+Borderlands Weapon DPS Calculator - JavaScript Edition This now has a template to use the math functions to generate the DPS values of Borderlands (TPS/2/3) weapons.
+Updated the javascript code and added css code to the template.

 [changelog]

-v0.02<br />
+v0.03<br />
+- introduced an html file with form elements that can be manipulated
+- adjusted code in the javascript. added css code to html file. v0.02<br />
 - added an error alert function
 - updated safety checks